 This determination is made using routine monitoring test results, MMEL compliance test results, or any monitoring conducted with the most sensitive species at the IWC.

 To address the concern that a false positive may result in a MDEL violation with a single test, an additional threshold of a 50 percent effect is included to be certain the magnitude of toxicity is high enough by itself to warrant a permit violation.
-The additional 50 percent effect threshold is consistent with an LC50, which is a measurement often used in toxicity to show a significant toxic effect on test organisms.
+The additional 50 percent effect threshold is consistent with an LC50, which is a measurement often used in toxicology to show a significant toxic effect on test organisms.

 Acute Toxicity - Median Monthly Effluent Limitation